syseleven/grav-docs-metakube/pages/03.addons/11.metakube-vault/default.en.md

 ## Getting root token and unseal keys

-After the installation of the Add-On you can retrive the Vault root token and unseal keys with our secret sharing service `secrets.syseleven.de`.
+After the installation of the Add-On you can retrieve the Vault root token and unseal keys with our secret sharing service `secrets.syseleven.de`.
 You recieve a one-time link to fetch them with:

 ```bash
 kubectl get secret -n syseleven-vault initial-keys -o "jsonpath={.data.link}" | base64 --decode